 Visiting the Library

-To help maintain physical distancing, we are only allowing 75 patrons to be in the building at a time, and limiting visits to one hour or less.
-If we are at capacity, there may be a wait to enter.
-Everyone ages 2 and up must wear a mask while in the building.
+We currently allow up to 200 visitors at a time for visits of 2 hours or less.
+Everyone ages 2 and up must wear a mask while in the building or when attending in-person library programs.
 If you are unable to wear one due to a medical condition, we can provide remote services, including curbside pickup and homebound delivery.

 Please read the other safety measures you will be expected to follow while in the building.

 The Peltz DIgitization Room is open by appointments only to Northbrook card holders.
 Schedule an appointment.